+Trying to pick a new slide-in electric range for your home?
 When it comes to slide-in electric ranges with inbuilt downdraft systems, your options are very limited.
-Based on my past work experience with a range and range hood seller and the many forum post on the topic that I've read in addition to a search through catalogs of various range manufacturers, these are the only models currently on the market:
+Based on my past experience with ranges, range hood dealers, and the many forum posts on the topic (in addition to a search through catalogs of various range manufacturers), these are the only models currently on the market:

 - The KitchenAid KSEG950ESS electric range

 A lot of people have sent me questions, and I realized that many of you are not solely looking for a slide-in electric range, but for electric cooktops (not gas) with a downdraft option to replace an existing (almost always) 15+ years Jenn-Air cooking range.

 Since the two options we have are not the best (they are a "rip-off" in the words of a few readers), some people sought other options.
 A few wrote back to say that they bought a GE cooktop and asked me to include this in my review as this review helped them a lot.
 They'd like to help others in the same dilemma they were once in.